Walk2Zero/walk2zero/README.md

                  C L I M A T E   C O N S C I O U S   S T E P S

 ## 🏗  About
-Walk2Zero is a program that calculates how much carbon a user can potentially offset if they opt for walking or use public transport to get to their point of destination.
+Walk2Zero is a program that calculates how much carbon a user can potentially offset if they opt for walking or using public transport to get to their point of destination, and represent it as number of trees being planted.

 User can register and log in to the service, check and track their impact.

 The program interacts with Google Maps API and MySQL database.